 Each SBHC is unique in its funding and community reporting needs, so each one will determine what information to collect.
 For example, an SBHC that is completely funded by private donations might not need to collect as much data as one that is funded by the government.
 However, advocacy for school healthcare is stronger and better coordinated when data can be combined from multiple sites.
-For that reason, Division of Primary Care (DPC) encourages all SBHCs, regardless of funding, to collect the information in the following table.
-DPC funded sites are required to collect this information annually.
+In West Virginia many SBHCs receive funding from the Division of Primary Care (DPC).
+Those sites will need to obtain the data requirements from the DCP.

-Sample WV DHHR/BPH Data Requirements for School ol-Based Health Centers This list is provided as an example.
-Check regularly with DPC for updates.
-Monthly Semi-Annually Annually School Population Student enrollment Student enrollment Student Enrollment Provider FTE/hours Provider FTE/hours Provider FTE/hours Provider type FTE/hours Provider type FTE/hours Provider type FTE/hours Primary care visits Primary care visits Primary care visits Mental health visits Mental health visits Mental health visits Oral health visits Oral Health visits Oral Health visits Immunizations Immunizations Immunizations Unduplicated users in month Visits by CPT code Visits by CPT code Unduplicated users to date this year Visits by ICD9 category Visits by ICD9 category Insurance status Users by gender, race/ethnicity, and age Users by gender, race/ethnicity, and age Unduplicated users in period Unduplicated users in period Unduplicated users to date this year Unduplicated users to date this year Community, school staff and other school students unduplicated users & visits Community, school staff and other school students unduplicated users & visits Community, school staff and other school students unduplicated users & visits Recommended: Risk Screen results Student BMI
+updates.
+This list is provided as an example.
+Check regularly with funding agencies a updates.
+Monthly Semi-Annually Annually School Populati Student enrollment Student enrollment Student Enrollm Provider FTE/hours Provider FTE/hours Provider FTE/ho Provider type FTE/hours Provider type FTE/hours Provider type FTE/hours Primary care visits Primary care visits Primary care vis Mental health visits Mental health visits Mental health vi Oral health visits Oral Health visits Oral Health vis Immunizations Immunizations Immunizations Unduplicated users in month Visits by CPT 15 code Visits by CPT c Unduplicated users to date this year Visits by ICD9 16 category Visits by ICD9 category Insurance status Users by gender, race/ethnicity, and age Users by gende race/ethnicity, a age Unduplicated users in period Unduplicated us in period Unduplicated users to date this year Unduplicated us to date this year Community, school staff and Community, school staff and other school Community, sch staff and other other school students unduplicated users & visits students unduplicated users & visits school students unduplicated us visits Risk Screen results Student BMI

 This type of information should be collected in a database.
 Each SBHC sponsor determines the data collection system to be utilized within the SBHC.
-As you develop your SBHC data collection and reporting system, you are encouraged to be part of a statewide central data collection and evaluation system.
-The purpose of a centralized system is to encourage the centers participating to be consistent in describing variables and terms so that data sets can be compared statewide.
+As you develop your SBHC data collection and reporting system, you are encouraged to be part of a statewide central data collection and evaluation system The purpose of a centralized system is to encourage the centers participating to be consistent in describing variables and terms so that data sets can be compared statewide.
 Problem terms might include: "users" versus "unduplicated visitors"; "procedures" versus "interventions"; or "appointments" versus "visits or encounters."
 It will be important to develop annual reports to monitor progress of the program from year to year, as well as to paint a state wide picture of all school-based activity.

-&lt;sup>15 CPT=Current Procedural Terminology
+15 CPT=Current Procedural Terminology

-&lt;sup>16 ICD9=International Classification of Diseases, 9th Revision
+16 ICD9=International Classification of Diseases, 9th Revision